 Here’s how the cover page we created above would look in LeadQuizzes:

-And here is how the question would look like:
+And here is how the quiz question would look like:

 3. Email collection and lead generation

 Did you know that quizzes are an extremely effective tool for lead generation?
 LeadQuizzes users, for example, have generated 4.7 million leads so far using quizzes and surveys!

 The problem with PPT quizzes is that you can’t add data collection forms and integrate them with CRM or email marketing tools to collect data about your leads and build email lists.